qdm12/welcome/README.md

     - Capacity left in %
     - Health status
     - Data data errors
+1. Usage % of other partitions
 1. Docker
-    - Docker and Docker-Compose versions
+    - Docker version
+    - Docker compose version (only with `--compose` as it takes one second)
     - Number of containers running
     - Unhealthy and restarting containers as warnings
+1. Network information
+    - hostname
-1. The hostname, LAN ip address, and public IP address (using duckduckgo.com)
+    - Main LAN IP address
+    - Public IP address (using duckduckgo.com, only with `--network` as it takes 100-300 milliseconds)
-1. Checks multiple websites are up
+1. Checks multiple websites are up (only with `--network` as it takes a 100-1000 milliseconds)

 ## Building